Welcome to the "Australian Road Transport Heritage Centre"

 Coronavirus (COVID-19) Update

-We know that there are a lot of questions around how the latest Federal Government & NSW Government announcements affecting us and our functions;
+We know that there are a lot of questions around on how the latest Federal Government & State's Government's announcements are affecting us due to (COVID-19).

-We can not give a direct time line for anything as things are changing on a daily basis so we hope every one understands this.
+Please note: We can not give a direct time line of changes for anything as things can change on a daily basis so we hope every one understands this.

 With the situation rapidly evolving any updates to this information will be made available on our website and social media channels ASAP.